 Bra Size Calculator & Bra Size Chart

-According to research done by many Bra manufacturers over 70% of women are wearing the wrong size bra.
+Did you know that according to research done by many Bra manufacturers over 80% of women are wearing the wrong size bra.
 It is so important to make sure your bra size fits you correctly.
 To help you do this we advise you to follow our Bra Measuring & Bra Fitting guide below.
-If you are ordering from outside the UK, different countries use different bra sizing methods so we have created a Bra size calculator and Bra size conversion chart below to help you find your size.
+If you are ordering from outside the UK, different countries use different bra sizing methods so we have created a Bra size calculator and Bra size conversion chart below to help you find your size no matter where in the world you are.

 Bra Back Size Conversion (band size)